CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 - Category
 - Geography (or spatial resolution)

-For our analysis we are looking for a demographics dataset in the US with a spatial resolution at the level of block groups.
+For our analysis we are looking for demographics and financial datasets in the US with a spatial resolution at the level of block groups.

 First we can start for discovering which available geographies (orspatial resolutions) we have for demographics data in the US, by filtering the `catalog` by `country` and `category` and listing the available `geographies`.